superlativecode/PHP-Emailer-Object/README.md

 # PHP Emailer Object

-Build and send plain text and html emails using an extremely useful PHP Plugin.
+Build and send emails using this extremely useful utility written in PHP.
 This repo includes:
 * A PHP Emailing Object
+	* Plain Text
 	* HTML
 	* Multiple To Addresses
 	* Multiple Carbon Copies